metaplex-foundation/docs/docs/overviews/storage_overview.md

 unlisted: true
 Audience: people who know nothing about nfts
 Goal: people understand how data is stored, where it is stored, why decentralized storage is preferred, cost of storage
-TODO: Metaplex needs to be trademarked.
-Also, let's buy metaplex.edu and nft.edu
 ---

 # NFT Storage Overview